easadler/capstone/README.md

 Hello!

-My name is Evan and I am going to tell you about Pronto!
-Predicted, my capstone project.
+My name is Evan and I am going to breifly tell you about my capstone project, Pronto!
+Predicted.

 A few months ago, I returned to where I had locked my bike on the street only to find...a single tire!
 Instead of buying a new bicycle, I decided to give Seattle's cycle share, Pronto, a try.